Reliable and Horizontally Scalable NoSQL Data Store (via Toptal) (Development)

 High Performance Video Lottery Game Server (Development)

-I developed a J2EE-based video lottery game server for the Chinese gaming market.
-The system was constructed entirely with open source technology (JBoss 7), including an in-memory database (MySQL Cluster), and will support up to 20,000 gaming machines and process over 1,500 transactions per second in its standard configuration.
-The system has no single point of failure and is horizontally scalable via clustering.
+A J2EE-based video lottery game server developed for the Chinese market, constructed entirely on open source technology (JBoss 7) with an in-memory database (MySQL Cluster).
+It supports up to 20k gaming machines and 1.5k transactions per second.

 Windows POS Platform Back-end Server Integration (Development)